-As the overall antislavery movement continued to grow throughout the North, the southern slaveholders went on the defensive.
-With the John Brown attack at Harpers Ferry, Virginia, in 1859, and the 1860 election of Abraham Lincoln, who campaigned against the expansion of slavery, the slaveholders in the South became more entrenched and alienated from the rest of the United States.
+As the overall antislavery movement continued to grow and radicalize throughout the North during the 1850s, the southern slaveholders went on the defensive.
+With the John Brown attack at Harpers Ferry, Virginia, in 1859, and the 1860 election of Abraham Lincoln, who campaigned against the expansion of slavery, the slaveholders in the South became more alienated from the rest of the United States.
 In February 1861 the Lower South region of the U.S seceded, creating a separate country called the Confederate States of America, also known as the Confederacy.
 The U.S. national government, known as the Union, refused to recognize the Confederacy as a legal government.
 The Civil War officially began in April 1861, when Confederate soldiers attacked Fort Sumter, a Union fort in the harbor of Charleston, South Carolina.
 As the Civil War took its course, Abolitionists from Philadelphia, like Octavius Catto, worked to radicalize the Unionist cause from within.
 Catto and other Abolitionists organized the enlistment of black troops into the Union army and advocated for a coordinated military assault on slavery in the South, for which they were strongly condemned by white Philadelphians.

 Before the war, and during its initial years, much of white Philadelphia was sympathetic to the Southern slaveholder’s grievances.
 But with the deepening of the conflict between North and South, most Philadelphians came to support the Union and the war against the Confederacy.
 A turning point came in 1863 when the city was threatened with Confederate occupation.
 Entrenchments were built and people fought to defend the city, defeating the Confederate Army at the Battle of Gettysburg.
 However, even with the shifting of opinion against the South, most white Philadelphians still believed that the Civil War had nothing to do with slavery.
 Many white Americans continued to believe that the Civil War was a “white man’s war” to preserve the Union and nothing more.
 Abolitionists and black Philadelphians continued to be the targets of mob violence, and some white Philadelphians even blamed the Abolitionists for the war.